CoolProp/CoolProp/dev/buildbot/docs.md

 buildbot start master
 ```

 The file ``buildbot-private.py`` (which is a python module with the passwords for the slaves as well as the buildbot website), should also be placed in the master folder next to master.cfg.
+Alternatively, you can put the ``buildbot_private.py`` in another folder on the master's computer and make a soft-link in the master folder to point to the buildbot_private.py file.

 If you want to completely restart the master, you can do
 ```